New: fresh photo library

 The other day we cooked 48 pizzas, 3 trays of small chicken pieces, cleaned out the ash and baked about 16 small ciabatta bread rolls, and froze them for later.
 They were gone within a week.
 Now I have just brought a 20 liter dough mixer.
 Looks like I will have to start making bread more often and freezing it.
 Ever since the oven was built it is a large part of our lives.
 It's worth it heaps and the building was THE great experience.

-Wood fired ovens building inspiration, pictures, Culinary Arts & More.
+Wood fired ovens building inspiration, consulting, pictures, Culinary Arts & More.

 To link to the traditional ovens gallery, cut and paste the following code into your web page.
 It will appear as: Wood-fired brick ovens gallery